enketo/blog/_posts/2017-04-17-repeats-revisited.md

 ### Acknowledgements

-This feature was made possible by funding from the amazing people at [Esri](http://www.esri.com/).
+This feature was made possible by funding from the amazing people of the [Survey123 team at Esri](https://survey123.arcgis.com/).

 {% include feedback.md %}